Autumn Migration at Spurn Point Nature Reserve

 Kilnsea Wetlands - Day 3

-Sunday dawned wet and wild again - This was fast becoming a recurring theme!
+Sunday dawned wet and wild, a recurring theme.

-Our first stop was Kilnsea Wetlands Nature Reserve, where we sheltered in the hide.
-Our timing was bad as we had missed high tide; therefore, many birds had already returned to the mudflats to feed.
+Unfortunately, we missed high tide, and many birds had already returned to the mudflats to feed.

 A Grey Heron with a feather in its beakShakespeare with his quill.

-A female kestrel hovered above us for part of our walk, showing well.
+A female kestrel hovered above us during our walk, offering great views.
 We also saw Reed Buntings and Meadow Pipits.

 A flying female Kestrel